jesseyuen/glitch-govuk-prototype-kit/README.md

 ## Once you've made changes to your project

-1. If you're happy with the changes, commit and push your work back to your GitHub repo
+1. If you're happy with your changes, commit and push your work back to your GitHub repo using the repl.it *Version Control* feature in repl.it